Butler High School (New Jersey): Athletics

 The football team won the NJSIAA North II Group II state sectional championship in 1982 and 1983, won the title in North II Group I in 1990 and 1994–1997, and won in North I Group I in 2018.
 The 1982 team finished the season with an 11–0 record after winning the North II Group II sectional championship game with a 23–7 win against James Caldwell High School.
 The 1983 team finished the season with an 11–0 record, and brought the program's winning streak to 24 consecutive games, after taking the North II Group II sectional title with a 16–8 victory against Hillside High School in the championship game.
 The team won the 1994 North II Group I title with a 35–21 victory in the championship game against New Providence High School.
 After winning the first two rounds of the 2018 NJSIAA playoffs by shutout, the team won the North I Group I state sectional championship with a 35–28 win against Park Ridge High School in the final game of the tournament.

 The girls' basketball team won the 2003 North II Group I championship, defeating runner-up Glen Ridge High School 65–39.
 The team moved on to the Group I state championship, defeating Wildwood High School by 43–37 in the final.

 The girls' soccer team won the 2002 North I Group I state sectional championship over Glen Ridge High School by a score of 2–1.
 In 2004 they made it to the finals again, defeating Glen Rock High School 1–0 in the final game of the tournament.
 The team won the sectional state championship again in 2005, with a 3–0 win over Midland Park High School.

 Administration

 The school's principal is Rory Fitzgerald.
-His core administration team includes the assistant principal and athletic director.
+His core administration team includes the two assistant principals.